 The idea sprung from some members of TERRA, the Transylvania environmental rights club.
 Ten students got together and decided to get a house where they could practice sustainability together.
-A The group took several measures, including hang-drying clothes, riding bikes around Lexington, rarely using the dishwasher, eating meals together, and using the heat and air conditioning as little as possible.
-They volunteered cleaning up watersheds around the community and picking up trash, went on nature hikes, and attended a conference on mountaintop removal mining in Washington, D.C.
-They also created a blog to keep the Transy community up on their house on Upper Street opened up, and they moved in at the beginning of the school year.
+A house on Upper Street opened up, and they moved in at the beginning of the school year.